-In light of the ongoing COVID-19 pandemic, for the safety of all our stockholders and personnel, and taking into account federal, state and local guidance, we have determined that the Annual Meeting will be held in a virtual meeting format only, via the Internet, with no physical in-person meeting.
-Conducting the Annual Meeting virtually allows for remote participation in light of the COVID-19 pandemic and increases the opportunity for all stockholders to participate and communicate their views to a much wider audience.
+In light of the ongoing and evolving COVID-19 pandemic, for the safety of all our stockholders and personnel, and the efficient management of the Annual Meeting, we have determined that the Annual Meeting will be held in a virtual meeting format only via the Internet, with no physical inperson meeting.
+Conducting the Annual Meeting virtually allows for remote participation regardless of local access or restrictions and increases the opportunity for all stockholders to participate and communicate their views to a much wider audience.